Home » Authors

 Jim Sanderson is the award-winning author of seven novels, including the widely praised El Camino Del Rio and La Mordida, both featuring US Border Patrol Officer Dolph Martinez.
 Sanderson is such a versatile author that he has been characterized as a “working class, Texas writer,” a “rural Southwestern literary writer,” and a “literary mystery writer.”
 We think “a great writer” pretty much sums him up.

 Jimmy Sangster was an acclaimed and prolific screenwriter, director, and novelist.
-His many terrific crime novels include Touchfeather, Touchfeather Too, Blackball, Snowball, Hardball, Private I, and Foreign Exchange, all of which will be republished by Brash Books.
+His many crime novels include Touchfeather, Snowball, The Spy Killer, and Foreign Exchange.
 He died in 2011.

 There’s a reason the widely-acclaimed, Shamus Award-nominated Streeter series is so believable: Michael Stone has been a working private detective for 25 years.
 He’s also a former award-winning investigative reporter and uses his hard-earned knowledge to bring a unique, cutting edge to his crime noir fiction featuring Streeter, a lone-wolf PI unlike any other in print.